 ----Labor Day Weekend Home Furnishings Season ----

-"said Britt Beemer, chairman of America's Research Group.
-"This
+Day weekend upon us,"said Britt Beemer, chairman of America's

 The Furniture Buying Index is compiled each month by America's